In Germany, A Syrian Refugee Is Reunited With His Family

 His wife and daughters arrived in Germany in January.

 First, they were smuggled overnight across the Syrian border into Turkey.
 Walaa Omar carried their baby, now 14 months old, during the 10-hour trek in November.
 Lamar, 4, and Lojain, 2, walked alongside.
-Once in Turkey, they registered with the German embassy, which contacted Omar.
+Once in Turkey, they registered with the German Embassy, which contacted Omar.

 Omar described the January day when he saw his wife and children for the first time in more than a year.